binford2k/hiera_explain/README.md

 ## Disclaimer

 This is early in development, although the script this is based on has been used in the classroom for quite a while now.
+This currently only supports Hiera version 1.x.

 Contact
 -------